KarimChukfeh/tic-tac-react/public/Docs.md

 The instance layer is the executable contract stack that sits underneath `YourGame`.

-These contracts define the logic that each tournament clone runs.
-One implementation contract is deployed per game, and many cheap clones point to it.
-The clone stores the actual tournament data, while the implementation provides the code.
+These contracts define the logic that each tournament instance runs.
+One implementation contract is deployed per game, and many cheap instances point to it.
+The instance stores the actual tournament data, while the implementation provides the code.

 The inheritance chain is: